 Oral Health Tips – Keep Your Mouth Healthy & Fresh

-If you’re partial to a spot of over-indulgence at Halloween (and let’s face it, who isn’t?), then you may be worried about just what all that candy is going to do to your teeth.
-Halloween is a time when candy and treats are out in force, but a sweet tooth shouldn’t stop you keeping your mouth and teeth healthy!
+If you’re partial to a small amount of over-indulgence during the Winter holidays (and let’s face it, who isn’t?), then you may be worried about just what all that candy is going to do to your teeth.
+Christmas and New Year are a time when candy, treats, and delicious desserts are out in force, but a sweet tooth shouldn’t stop you from keeping your mouth and teeth healthy!
+We’ve compiled a list of excellent tips to help you keep your smile looking perfect without having to completely stop yourself from holiday indulgences.
+Following our top tips for a healthy mouth will make sure that your smile is just as radiant after the holidays as it is before.
+Without further ado, here are the top oral health tips to think about during the festivities:

 Tip Two: Make Sure You Floss Your Teeth

-Tip Three: Brush Your Teeth After Eating Sweet Food
+Tip Three: Brush Your Teeth After Enjoying Your Favorite Holiday Dishes

-While it’s always advised to avoid sugary food in excess, at Halloween that’s not always possible, which means that good brushing habits are even more important.
-Sugar that remains in the mouth for prolonged periods of time will increase the likelihood of tooth decay.
+Christmas and New years are a time of family and friend get-togethers, which also means delicious food.
+Many popular recipes during the festivities include meals, snacks, and desserts full of starch and sugars.
+So, it is crucial that you brush after any food that you consume that contains high amounts of sugar and or starch.
+While it’s always advised to avoid sugary food in excess, during the holidays, that’s not always possible, which means that good brushing habits are even more important; sugar and starch that remains in the mouth for prolonged periods of time will increase the likelihood of tooth decay.

 Tip Four: Invest in a Good Toothbrush & Toothpaste